Alan Holley

 A recital of seven solo works at Watters Gallery (Sydney) in his 60th birthday month was followed in 2015 with a concert of his chamber music by Sirius Chamber Ensemble.
 Later that year David Elton directed a program of Holley’s large ensemble works at the Melbourne Recital Centre for the Australian National Academy of Music.

-In May, 2016 Holley returned to south-eastern Europe this time for a month long tour with the virtuoso trumpeter Paul Goodchild where they gave concerts and workshops in Croatia, Serbia and Slovenia and concerts and lectures in Tirana at the inaugural International Albanian Brass Festival under the direction of Ilir Kodhima.
+In May 2016 Holley returned to south-eastern Europe this time for a month long tour with the virtuoso trumpeter Paul Goodchild where they gave concerts and workshops in Croatia, Serbia and Slovenia and concerts and lectures in Tirana at the inaugural International Albanian Brass Festival under the direction of Ilir Kodhima.
 In July of the same year he was the composer-in-residence at the Podium Festival in Fazana/Brijuni, Croatia, directed by the inspirational saxophonist, Petra Horvat.

-His compositions include the opera Dorothea (1988), five song cycles, and numerous works for small ensembles and solo instruments.
+Some of his major compositions include the opera Dorothea (1988), five song cycles, and numerous works for small ensembles and solo instruments.
 Larger-scale compositions include Chamber Symphony (2003) and The Winged Viola (2004) for solo viola and ensemble.
 The trumpet concerto Doppler’s Web (2005) written for soloist Paul Goodchild, A Line of Stars (2007) and A Shaft of Light (2015) for oboe and orchestra with Shefali Pryor as soloist were all commissioned and performed in the Concert Hall of the Opera House by the Sydney Symphony Orchestra.
 Loaded with Dream (2011) was commissioned by the Sydney Symphony for performance by the Fellows.
 In 2012 the Seraphim Trio toured his piano trio ‘the estuaries of time’.

-Alan Holley is published by Kookaburra Music
+Alan Holley is published by Kookaburra Music and recorded on HAMMERINGS RECORDS.

 Alan Holley with oboist Ivan Kirn in Belgrade May 2014